Andrew McCutchen Player Props: Pirates vs. Phillies

-On Friday, Andrew McCutchen (hitting .171 in his past 10 games) and the Pittsburgh Pirates play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates, including Andrew McCutchen (.188 batting average in his past 10 games), take on starter Aaron Nola and the Philadelphia Phillies at PNC Park, Saturday at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Padres.
+In his most recent game he had a hitless showing (0-for-3) against the Phillies.

 Andrew McCutchen Game Info & Props vs. the Phillies